MartinR2345/MiniComplianceProgram/README.md

  <li>Technological (A.8 - 34 Controls): Network security, encryption, and access management.</li>
 </ul>

- After completing the risk assessment and risk register, I selected relevant controls from ISO 27001 Annex A to address the risks identified within SaveRecords Health Clinic.
+ After completing the risk assessment and risk register, I selected twenty controls out of 93 from ISO 27001 Annex A to address the risks identified within SaveRecords Health Clinic.
-I chose ISO 27001 because it is a globally recognized information security framework that uses a risk-based approach (controls that are selected based on their specific risks, system and business requirements).
+I chose ISO 27001 because this information security framework uses a risk-based approach (controls that are selected based on their specific risks, system and business requirements) and it's globally recognized.

-From the 93 Annex A controls, I selected 20 controls that were most relevant to the healthcare environment and mapped them to the organization's critical assets and identified risks.

 <strong>Why This Step Was Important</strong><br>
-The goal of these controls was to reduce the likelihood and impact of cybersecurity incidents while protecting sensitive patient information, including Personally Identifiable Information (PII) and Protected Health Information (PHI).
+The goal for these 20 controls is to reduce the likelihood and impact of cybersecurity incidents while protecting sensitive patient information, including Personally Identifiable Information (PII) and Protected Health Information (PHI).
 Selecting controls based on risk helps organizations protect critical assets, reduce security vulnerabilities, improve compliance readiness, support regulatory requirements, prioritize security investments and establish a defensible security program.
 Without security controls, identified risks remain unresolved and continue to expose the organization to potential harm.